AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 ![Preference to switch dark and light theme](assets/cce-next-admin-journey-copy1.png)

+## Objective

+* **Audience**: Assets Essentials administrators

+* **Objective**: Configure the access to the Assets Essentials application using the Admin Console and then manage the tasks that can be performed after logging to the Assets Essentials application.

+## Overview {#overview}

 [!DNL Adobe Experience Manager Assets Essentials] is provisioned by Adobe for its customers.
 As part of the provisioning, [!DNL Assets Essentials] is added to a customer's organization in [!DNL Adobe Admin Console].
 Administrators use [!DNL Admin Console] to manage user entitlements to [!DNL Assets Essentials] solution, and assign application administrators to set up permissions and metadata forms in [!DNL Assets Essentials].

 The following data flow diagram illustrates the sequence of tasks that an administrator must perform to configure and manage Assets Essentials: